scottyinternet/momentum/resources/design-document.md

 * Accepts a userId and returns All corresponding Goals for the logged in user
 * Retrieves all events for each goal within specified time period.
 * Calculates Current Status for each goal
-* Display Goal Name and Current Status of each goal for user
+* Returns Goal Name and Current Status of each goal for user
   * If the given goal is not found, it returns the GoalNotFoundException

 ## 6.3.
 Get Goal Details Endpoint